-As raunchy as it can be at times, Urban Dictionary has gone mainstream — even being used in some courtrooms to define culturally acceptable slang terms.
-Of course, being the crowd-sourced slang resource that it is, none of the words are actually invented by Urban Dictionary.
+As raunchy as it can be at times, Urban Dictionary has gone mainstream — I mean, it's even used in some courtrooms to define culturally acceptable slang terms.
+Doesn't get much more legit than that.
+Of course, being the crowdsourced slang resource that it is, none of the words were actually invented by Urban Dictionary.
 However, many (including some of the words below) have since been added to more traditional dictionaries — and others may have been in old-school dictionaries first, but the peeps at Urban Dictionary just defined them better.

 In honor of our ever-changing English language, here are the big pop culture words we think everyone needs to know.